 - Shipping your car is often more affordable than towing it.
 Renting a trailer (and sometimes a vehicle) can be expensive, to say nothing of the cost of gas mileage and vehicle maintenance at the end of a trip.
-Hiring a towing company to move your car across states is almost unheard of, and will likely cost considerably more than having your car shipped.
+Hiring a towing company to move your car across states is almost unheard of and will likely cost considerably more than having your vehicle shipped.

 Car Shipping: Cons

 - Car shipping is a process that often involves several cars in addition to your own.
 Other cars need to be picked up and dropped off, which means sometimes there are delays.

 - There are fewer car shipping companies than car towing or rental companies.
 Fewer options can make finding the right fit more difficult, especially if you have special requests or a demanding timetable.
-That is why choosing a reputable broker, such as Direct Express Auto Transport, is important.
+That is why choosing a reputable broker, such as Direct Express Auto Transport, is essential.

 - For short drives within 50 miles, car shipping mostly isn’t worth the scheduling or the cost.
-In these cases, a car towing company will get your car from point A to point B faster and more affordably.
+In these cases, a car towing company will get your vehicle from point A to point B faster and more affordably.

 When to Choose Car Shipping

-Traveling long distances?
+Are you traveling long distances?
 Car shipping is the best choice for you.
-Because they can ship multiple cars at once, car shipping companies can keep prices relatively low.
-Moving an expensive car?
+Because they can ship multiple cars simultaneously, car shipping companies can keep prices relatively low.
+Are you moving an expensive car?
 Car shipping offers covered options in addition to standard covered trailers.
 Covered transport options are ideal for collector’s items, brand-new cars, and other high-end vehicles.
 Want to keep things simple?
-Schedule with a reputable car shipping company like Direct Express Auto Transport and shipping your car will be as easy as dropping off a package.
+Schedule with a reputable car shipping company like Direct Express Auto Transport, and shipping your car will be as easy as dropping off a package.